micheldebree/micheldebree.nl/README.md

 Analysis, pre-sales, system- and software architecture and some development on the new online sales platform for DPD.

-> Keywords: Angular.js, REST, Web API, ASP.NET, C#, OOAD, DDD
+> Keywords: AngularJS, REST, Web API, ASP.NET, C#, OOAD, DDD

 ### LSP Customer Portal

 __2012-2014__ @ __VZVZ__ _(medical sector)_

-Lead development and design of a suite of web based applications for the public facing channel to the new Landelijk Electronic Patient Dossier, now called LSP.
+Lead development and design of a suite of web based applications for the public facing channel to the new National Electronic Patient Dossier, now called LSP.
 Involved in both a redesign of the system architecture as well as building new frontend applications and integrating with the LSP itself and supporting systems.
 High availability, security, privacy and traceability are paramount in this suite of applications.

 > Keywords: DigiD, SAML2, ASP.NET, C#, SQLServer, OOAD, DDD, Spring.NET, NHibernate, SOAP-WS, XmlSig, HL7v3